-October 2019 – Please note: Feline Lifeline is NOT a shelter.
-We are currently only able to accept cats into our program that are financially sponsored and have a foster home (i.e. a place to stay until adoption space becomes available).
+January 2020 – Please note: Feline Lifeline is NOT a shelter.
+The majority of cats in our adoption program are cats our volunteers personally rescue from the streets and from the colonies we maintain.
+In rare cases, we accept cats into our program that are financially sponsored and have a foster home (i.e. a place to stay until adoption space becomes available).
 As a small, all-volunteer, nonprofit organization, we are always in need of donations and volunteers and have limited resources.
+We especially need foster homes to temporarily care for cats awaiting space in one of our adoption centers.
 Thank you for your understanding and compassion.

 "Feral cats are not to be loathed or feared.
 They need to be loved and fed."